 Again, not a dedicated ‘strength training book’ however it is popular with S&C coaches as well as sport specific coaches.
 No doubt you will have seen this book everywhere, from your local Waterstones to your local gym/sports club.
 Used by many of the best coaches around the world it is a go-to guide that should be on any shelf of a serious coach.

-High-Performance Training for Sports will help you build robust athletes and develop athletic capacity, whatever your sport.
+High-Performance Training for Sports, 2nd Edition will help you build robust athletes and develop athletic capacity, whatever your sport.
 It will aid you in getting stronger but also propel your sporting performances.

-Edited by High-Performance Specialist David Joyce who is currently the Head of Athletic Performance at Aussie Rules club GWS Giants.
-He has fantastic experience working with a variety of elite athletes across a variety of sports clubs including, Team China in the Olympics, specifically working with the national rowing, swimming, diving, table tennis, gymnastics and water polo teams.
+Edited by High-Performance Specialists David Joyce and Daniel Lewindon, readers will benefit from the expertise of both individuals in this second edition.
+David Joyce has fantastic experience working with a variety of elite athletes across a variety of sports clubs including, Team China in the Olympics, specifically working with the national rowing, swimming, diving, table tennis, gymnastics and water polo teams.
 He has also worked for Western Force and Saracens (rugby union), Hull FC (rugby league), Galatasaray and Blackburn Rovers (football), GB Taekwondo and team GB Olympic track and field, squash, rowing, cycling and disabled swimming athletes.

-The second editor is Daniel Lewingdon he is the Head of Performance Science & Medicine for British Tennis and formerly England Rugby where he worked for over 10 years.
-He also works with extreme sports athletes and has a master’s degrees in both sports science and sports medicine.
+The second editor, Daniel Lewindon, is the Head of Performance Science & Medicine for the LTA and formerly England Rugby where he worked for over 10 years.
+He has also worked with extreme sports athletes and holds masters degrees in both sports science and sports medicine.

-The book has 29 other contributors which include some of the most decorated coaches in the world.
+The book has over 30 other contributors which include some of the most decorated coaches in the world – including Human Kinetics authors and editors Nick Winkelman, Duncan French and Martin Buchheit .
 Between them, they have worked with Olympians as well as top athletes and teams from the NBA, NFL, MLB, NCAA, Tour de France and English Premier League.

-This book looks like it will be the go-to texts in Strength & Conditioning for many years.
+Since the first edition published in 2014, this resource has been the go-to text in strength and conditioning.
 As the balance of evidence-based advice and practical insight is presented in such depth and with such clarity while each chapter still manages to maintain the personality and style of the author.

-The book acknowledges that no one programme works for all athletes at all times.
-Thus there is no single best programme and the best programmes are those based on solid principles and concepts with the understanding that change is inevitable.
-This book addresses these principals and the complexity of strength training while providing straightforward approaches to take under specific circumstances.
+The book acknowledges no one programme will work for all athletes all the time.
+Thus there is no single best programme.
+The best programmes are those based on solid principles and concepts with the understanding that change is inevitable.
+This book addresses these principals and the complexity of strength training while providing straightforward approaches for specific circumstances.

 Perhaps surprisingly this book has fewer references than many of our other academic titles, this is because the authors took a very practical approach when writing it.
 Together the authors have trained more than 1,000 elite athletes, including Olympic, world, continental and national champions and record holders.
 The concepts they divulge are influenced by both Eastern European and North American perspectives.
 The authors integrate those concepts in solid principles, practical insights, coaching experiences and directions based on scientific findings.